 With the three separate bets you obtained odds of (128/30) 21/5, or 4.25/1.
 With the round robin those odds increased to (1655/100) or 16.55/1.

-What is a single stakes about bet?
+What are single stakes bet?

 A single stakes about is a bet that incorporates two single bets from two different events and uses winnings from the first bet (if any) to double the stake of the second bet and vice versa.
 So for our single bets about stake on the King of Clubs and Mulberry Hill, the £10 win on King of clubs would have paid back £50.